dasec/ForTrace/docs/source/installation/guest.rst

 .. code-block:: console

-    $ sudo python pre_setup.py vm
+    $ sudo python3 pre_setup.py vm

 This script also creates the **~/.config/autostart** folder and places the script **agent.desktop** inside.
 This script ensures that **guestAgent.py** from the **guest_tools** folder is called on system boot to facilitate communication between guest and host.

-After installing all necessary Python modules, you just have to install fortrace to complete the installation process.
+After installing all necessary Python modules, you just have to install ForTrace to complete the installation process.
 To do so, navigate into the main directory you copied to your desktop and run the following:

 .. code-block:: console

-    $ python setup.py install --user
+    $ python3 setup.py install --user

 Ubuntu installation - manual